WebOrigami/docs/src/content/framework/intro1.md

 (If you're using StackBlitz, it may display a message saying "Project forked" to indicate that you're now working in your own copy of the tutorial project.
 You may need to restart the Origami server with `ori serve`.)

-The `src` folder contains a subfolder called `public` with some other resources necessary for the final site to work:
+The `src/public` folder contains some other resources necessary for the final site to work:

 - An `images` folder containing stock images to use as the full-size team member photos.
 In a real About Us site, you'd have real headshots for person.
 - A CSS stylesheet, `styles.css`, embodying the site's visual aesthetics.